kenzamouktabil/fraud_detection_project/README.md

 ## Model Training

-The machine learning model used for fraud detection was trained in Google Colab using the files found in the `Model_autoencodeur` directory.
+The machine learning model used for fraud detection was trained in Google Colab .
 You can use the provided notebooks to retrain or evaluate the model.